How the Online MJ in Labor & Employment Law Changes Lives and Careers

 How much time can I expect to spend each week on my coursework?

 As with all graduate programs, you get out of it what you put into it.
 Students in an MJ program should anticipate spending approximately 10-15 hours per week on their coursework.
-Approximately 1/3 of this time will be spent participating in threaded online discussions, listening to lectures, and watching multimedia lessons.
+Approximately 1/3 of this time will be spent participating in threaded online discussions, listening to lectures and watching multimedia lessons.
 Approximately 2/3 of your study time will be spent on independent reading, writing and collaborative projects with your classmates.

 Who will my classmates be?

-Students in the MJ in Labor and Employment Law program are working professionals, from across the nation, who have human resources responsibilities at work or are planning to launch a career in HR or personnel management.
-One cohort of students might include a small business owner who oversees all interactions with employees and contractors, a Director of HR at a Fortune 500 company, an administrator at a K-12 school that employees unionized teachers, and an office coordinator for a mid-sized company.
+Students in the online MJ in Labor & Employment Law program are working professionals, from across the nation, who have human resources responsibilities at work or are planning to launch a career in HR or personnel management.
+One cohort of students might include a small business owner who oversees all interactions with employees and contractors, a director of HR at a Fortune 500 company, an administrator at a K-12 school that employees unionized teachers, and an office coordinator for a mid-sized company.
 See our Who Chooses page to learn more.

 Does the MJ degree qualify me to sit for the bar exam or to practice law?